fbpx

 Native plants are a key source of food for birds.
 Naturally occurring plants grow seeds and berries for the birds and attract protein-rich insects.
 Many North American plants are also vital for nest-building materials and overall bird habitat.
 Let’s look at 24 native plants for birds in North America.

-Sunflower with sunflower seeds in the backyard garden
+sunflower with sunflower seeds in the backyard garden

 1. Sunflower